danipindado/danipindado.github.io/_posts/2017-02-10-pool-swim-app-v4-3-released.md

 - 25yds => yards

 _Why am I not using the unit settings from your garmin connect profile?_
-Because of you :) some users have told me, they tend to run in miles, but swim in meters.
+Because of you :).
+Some users have told me, they tend to run in miles, but swim in meters.
 If I'd use the setting from the interface, then swim units would automatically be yards.
 By letting you configure the units, you get more flexibility.

 _How is this information displayed in Garmin Connect?_
 Pretty much the same as before.
 ConnectIQ does not permit to modify the unit string on the fly.
 Therefore you won't see "m" anymore, but "u" :).